 Email: aarchuleta@TFAS.org / Phone: 202.986.0384

-Brenda Hafera is the director of Asia programs at The Fund for American Studies.
-She previously worked as assistant director of the Matthew J. Ryan Center for the Study of Free Institutions and the Public Good at Villanova University, where she organized programs focused on citizenship, statesmanship and freedom.
+Brenda Hafera is the director of international and continuing education programs at The Fund for American Studies (TFAS) where she oversees the TFAS Public Policy Fellowship, Curriculum of Liberty Seminars and the TFAS academic program in Hong Kong.
+Prior to joining TFAS, Hafera worked as assistant director of the Matthew J. Ryan Center for the Study of Free Institutions and the Public Good at Villanova University, where she organized programs focused on citizenship, statesmanship and freedom.

 Email: bhafera@TFAS.org / Telephone: 202.986.0384